 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by St. Martin's Press on August 16, 2011 in hardcover and has 307 pages.
+This urban fantasy is a hardcover edition that was published by St. Martin's Press on August 16, 2011 and has 307 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include First Grave on the Right, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight, The Trouble with Twelfth Grave

 Second in the Charley Davidson urban fantasy series about a personable grim reaper-cum-private detective-cum-police consultant in Albuquerque, New Mexico.

 This was excellent although not as funny as the first story, First Grave on the Right.
 It took forever before I figured out that Dead Trunk Guy was supposed to be a funny bit.
 Too subtle for me.